 When this option is selected you can enable the projector to automatically turn off (at the selected time: 5 min., 10 min., 20 min., 30 min.) if there is no signal received by any input.

 Enabling Fan Speed Mode [Fan Mode]

-This option allows you to select two modes for fan speed: Auto mode and High speed mode.
+This option allows you to select three modes for fan speed: Auto mode, High speed mode, and High Altitude mode.